ianderrington/genai/docs/Understanding/architectures/evaluating_and_comparing.md

 Sycophancy is the degree to which a model mirrors biases, large or small, that are put into input queries by the user.
 In ideal systems, sycophancy will be minimized to prevent _echo-chamber_ amplification of innaccuracies.

-!!! code "The repo [Sycophancy-eval](https://github.com/meg-tong/sycophancy-eval) offers manners and methods of evaluating sycophancy. "
+!!! abstract "The repo [Sycophancy-eval](https://github.com/meg-tong/sycophancy-eval) offers manners and methods of evaluating sycophancy. "

 ### General Discussions